Nuno Brás: Bishop of Funchal

-On January 12, 2019, Bishop Martins was elected by Pope Francis as Bishop of Funchal, succeeding António III.
-Upon knowing of his appointment Bishop Martins told the press that he felt "a mixture of fear and confidence.
+On January 12, 2019, Martins was elected by Pope Francis as Bishop of Funchal, succeeding António III.
+When he found out about the appointment, Martins said he felt "a mixture of fear and confidence.
 Fear because I am aware of my limitations; confidence because I know that Jesus will always be with me and not abandon me."
-A feeling he would later reiterate his mixed feeling in an interview given to RTP Madeira on February 14.

-Two days after his appointment was made public by the Holy See, the President of the Republic congratulated Bishop Martins.
-In his official statement the Portuguese president said that the appointment "fills all Portuguese, believers and non-believers with joy".
+Marcelo Rebelo de Sousa, President of Portugal, congratulated Bishop Martins and said that the appointment "fills all Portuguese, believers and non-believers with joy".

-He arrived at Cristiano Ronaldo International Airport on February 15, 2019, where he was greeted by his predecessor before kissing the ground following the custom set by Pope John Paul II.
+Martins arrived at Cristiano Ronaldo International Airport on February 15, 2019, where he was greeted by his predecessor before kissing the ground following the custom set by Pope John Paul II.
+He noted that his mission as Bishop was " to build a Christian community and evangelize".
+He also highlighted the role of Christian religious tourism in the region.

-Shortly after his arrival, Bishop Martins gave an interview to the Madeiran media surrounded by António III and Teodoro I. On this interview Bishop Martins highlighted that his mission, as Bishop of Funchal, given by Pope Francis was " to build a Christian community and evangelize".
-When asked about Madeira's economy and how the Diocese could help, he highlighted the cultural contribution of the Catholic Church to the Autonomous Region and how the religious cultural patrimony could be used in the region's favour to promote Christian religious tourism.

-As for the sex abuse scandal surrounding Father Anastácio Alves, Bishop Martins told the press, on his arrival to the island, that he will adopt the own way of proceeding of the Portuguese Episcopal Conference, in force since 2012.
+Regarding the sex abuse scandal surrounding Father Anastácio Alves, Martins told the press that he would follow the process established by the Portuguese Episcopal Conference in 2012.

-Taking Office
+Taking office

-On Sunday, February 17, Bishop Martins officially took office as Bishop of Funchal in a ceremony held in the Cathedral of Funchal.
-In his first homily he appealed to the "holiness" of the priests, called for a Church that "dares to be" and not just "appears to be", asked his Diocesan Curia to give testimonial of the Risen Christ and ensured "a sincere collaboration with all entities of the Madeiran society, with respect for each one of them".
+On Sunday, February 17, Martins officially took office as Bishop of Funchal in a ceremony held in the Cathedral of Funchal.
+In his first homily he appealed to the "holiness" of the priests, called for a Church that "dares to be" and not just "appears to be", asked his Diocesan Curia to give testimonial of the Risen Christ and called for "a sincere collaboration with all entities of the Madeiran society, with respect for each one of them".

-To his taking of office mass attended the following Catholic clergy: